A Masterclass on Organic Star Anise: Benefits, Uses & How to Brew Whole Pods

-To use organic whole star anise for digestive comfort and respiratory support, simmer 2–3 dried pods in 300ml of water at 95–100°C for 12–15 minutes, strain, and drink warm.
-For certified organic, unadulterated pods sourced with full traceability, try dried whole star anise spice pods from purelyBlack.
+To use organic star anise for digestive comfort and respiratory support, simmer 2–3 dried pods in 300ml of water at 95–100°C for 12–15 minutes, strain, and drink warm.
+For certified organic, unadulterated spice sourced with full traceability, try whole star anise from purelyBlack.

 This masterclass is written exclusively for users who own whole star anise spice pods — not powder, not extract, not pre-bagged tea dust.
 Every recipe and preparation instruction here is built around the decoction technique, which is the only method capable of fully unlocking the active compounds locked inside the tough, woody fruit casing of this spice.